Merck Manual

 View Patient Education

-Simple nontoxic goiter, which may be diffuse or nodular, is noncancerous hypertrophy of the thyroid without hyperthyroidism, hypothyroidism, or inflammation.
+Simple nontoxic goiter, which may be diffuse or nodular, is noncancerous hypertrophy of the thyroid gland without hyperthyroidism, hypothyroidism, or inflammation.
 Except in severe iodine deficiency, thyroid function is normal and patients are asymptomatic except for an obviously enlarged, nontender thyroid.
 Diagnosis is clinical and with determination of normal thyroid function.
 Treatment is directed at the cause, but partial surgical removal may be required for very large goiters.

 Simple nontoxic goiter, the most common type of thyroid enlargement, is frequently noted at puberty, during pregnancy, and at menopause.
 The cause at these times is usually unclear.
 Known causes include